-Another thing is, some moms prefer to use soft flange cushion (such as the one from Avent) while pumping simply because pumping with it feels more comfortable.
+Another thing is, some moms prefer to use soft silicone flange while pumping simply because pumping with it feels more comfortable.

 There will be a little bit of trial and error while you are trying to decide which breast shield size is best for you, but until you try it, you'll never know.